-GLG's Partner company based in Xiaogang in Anhui province has built capacity to provide low calorie sugar which fulfills the Central Governments' objectives of insulating the domestic market from supply shocks, promoting healthier eating patterns, and providing a high-value cash crop for farmers.
-Approximately \$20 million in initial orders were delivered to this partner in 2010/2011.
-China Government officials have indicated their strong interest in moving this project forward, as it fulfills both mandates of securing domestic sources of sweeteners and providing a sweetener to combat health related problems.
+China's continued growth in GDP and expansion of its middle class has resulted in strong growth in China's food and beverage industry which in turn, has resulted in strong growth in domestic sugar demand.
+Domestic production of sugar has not been sufficient to meet the growing demand which has resulted in a shortfall of sugar supply.
+A partner company based in Xiaogang in Anhui province has built capacity to provide low calorie sugar which fulfills the Central Governments' objectives of insulating the domestic market from supply shocks, promoting healthier eating patterns, and providing a high-value cash crop for farmers. \$20 million in initial orders were delivered to this partner in 2010/2011.